 Castelo de Guimaraes

 Castelo de Guimaraes was built in the 10th century by the order of Countess Mumadona.
-It was built as a fortification to protect the Mosteiro de Santa Maria.
-Today, it is a shell of a once commanding fortress.
+It was built as a fortification to protect the Mosteiro de Santa Maria, although today it is a shell of a once commanding fortress.
 Visitors can pay a minimal admission fee and walk around the edges and up/down several flights of stairs.
-It’s fairly easy to see the outline traces of what once was, and the views from the top are well-worth the price of admission.
+It’s fairly easy to see the outline traces of what once was.
+The views from the top alone are well-worth the price of admission.

 Guimaraes